ellman121/Ariake-Dark-Terminal-Themes/README.md

 # Ariake-Dark-Windows-Terminal-Theme

-Based on the largely popular theme for Atom and VS Code.
+Based on the largely popular [Ariake Dark Atom Theme](https://github.com/pathtrk/ariake-dark-syntax) and the [VS Code variant](https://github.com/a-wart/ariake-dark).
 This version is not a perfect recreation, but it's close enough for me to enjoy in my terminal(s).
 PRs to improve are welcome.

 ## Installation